ilyasergey/YSC2229/source/week-01a_intro.rst

-An **algorithm** is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output, always terminating with a reslut.
+An **algorithm** is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output, always terminating with a result.
 An algorithm is thus a sequence of computational steps that transform the input into the output.

-In this course, we will take a look at some of the problems that can be solved by algorithms, learn how to approach new problems that require algorithmic solution, and, most imporrtant, will learn how to *reason* about crucial properties of algorithms: correctness, termination and complexity.
+In this course, we will take a look at some of the problems that can be solved by algorithms, learn how to approach new problems that require algorithmic solution, and, most important, will learn how to *reason* about crucial properties of algorithms: correctness, termination and complexity.